5 Major Cities That Are Secret Hotbeds for Home Buyers

 Percentage of listings with price cuts: 17.9%

-With its farm-to-table cuisine continuing to lead the restaurant scene and design-centric hotels and Airbnbs popping up across the city, Philly is grasping on to a vibrant future while staying true to its historic roots.
+With its farm-to-table restaurant scene and design-centric hotels and Airbnbs popping up everywhere, Philadelphia is heading toward a vibrant future while staying true to its historic roots.
 Some say that it’s the new New York.